eugene-kartsev/go-teamcity-hue/README.md

     }
  ```

-9. Modify the file accordingly to your settings.
+#####9.
+Modify the file accordingly to your settings.

-10. After your configuration file is ready, start the application once again.
-You should see the messages in your console and your HUE lamp should start changing its color depending on TeamCity build status.
+#####10.
+After the configuration file is ready, start the application once again.
+You should see the messages in your console and your HUE lamp should start changing its colors depending on the TeamCity build status.